-A claim circulating online states that microwaved water kills plants, proving that microwave ovens are unsafe.
+It has been claimed that water heated in a microwave oven kills plants, proving that the appliances are unsafe.
 Today we'll investigate the veracity of this claim.

-The origin of this popularly-cited assertion is that of a science fair project by a girl in secondary school in the UK.
-That project showed a series of photos in which the plant using microwaved water die, while the plant receiving purified water thrived.
+The origin of this popularly-cited assertion is that of a science fair project by a girl in secondary school in the UK back in 2006.
+That project showed a series of photos in which the plant using microwaved water died, while the plant receiving purified water thrived.

 Below is a science fair project that my granddaughter did for 2006.
 In it she took filered water and divided it into two parts.
 The first part she heated to boiling in a pan on the stove, and the second part she heated to boiling in a microwave.
 Then after cooling she used the water to water two identical plants to see if there would be any difference in the growth between the normal boiled water and the water boiled in a microwave.
 She was thinking that the structure or energy of the water may be compromised by microwave.
 As it turned out, even she was amazed at the difference.